erkghlerngm44/r-anime-soulmate-finder/README.md

   `--version` at the end, until your terminal tells you it's using `Python 3.x.x`, then use that in place of `python3`.**

+These options can be found by running `python3 -m soulmate_finder -h`.

 ```shell

 # Using the comment stream as the source of comments